Jeunese/jeunese.github.io/docs/guidelines.md

 |Use "percent" with a number and "percentage" without a number. | "5 percent" unless the number is the fist word in a sentence | "5%" |
     - Use "percent" without a number in column headings.
 	- Use the the `%` symbol in UI, charts, and table cells, or as a technical symbol.

+-  Turn error messages and 404 pages into positive reinforcement by guiding the user along until they complete their task
+-  When a product fails, use a tone that encourages the user to come back or try again, e.g., "It's not you, it's us.
+Try again in a few minutes."
+-  If a product requires an extended activity, direct the user with clear, conversational language, e.g., "Do you need more time?"